Travel Packing Tips & Tricks

 Space Optimization

-Yes, there are many known ways to “optimize” the amount of space you use in your luggage, like putting socks inside your shoes (if you need an extra pair), folding clothes in a specific way, using packing cubes, using vacuum bags, roll clothes, just to name a few.
+Yes, there are many known ways to “optimize” the amount of space you use in your luggage, like putting socks inside your shoes (if you pack an extra pair of shoes), folding clothes in a specific way, using packing cubes, using vacuum bags, roll clothes, just to name a few.
 But do they really work?

 If you don’t have the time to do the exact same packing hacks while away from home, then forget about them!